Wonder Woman (2017 film)

-Wonder Woman is a 2017 superhero film based on the DC Comics character of the same name.
-Produced by Warner Bros.
-Pictures, DC Films, Atlas Entertainment and Cruel and Unusual Films, and distributed by Warner Bros.
-Pictures, it is the fourth installment of the DC Extended Universe (DCEU), and a prequel/spin-off to Batman v Superman: Dawn of Justice (2016).
-Directed by Patty Jenkins and written by Allan Heinberg from a story by Heinberg, Zack Snyder and Jason Fuchs, Wonder Woman stars Gal Gadot in the title role, alongside Chris Pine, Robin Wright, Danny Huston, David Thewlis, Connie Nielsen and Elena Anaya.
-It is the second live action theatrical film featuring Wonder Woman following her debut in Batman v Superman: Dawn of Justice.
-In Wonder Woman, the Amazon princess Diana sets out to stop World War I, believing the conflict was started by the longtime enemy of the Amazons, Ares, after American pilot and spy Steve Trevor crash-lands on their island Themyscira and informs her about it.
+Wonder Woman is a 2017 superhero film based on the character from DC Comics.
+Directed by Patty Jenkins from a screenplay by Allan Heinberg, based on a story by Heinberg, Zack Snyder, and Jason Fuchs, it is the fourth installment in the DC Extended Universe (DCEU).
+The film stars Gal Gadot as the title character, alongside Chris Pine, Robin Wright, Danny Huston, David Thewlis, Connie Nielsen, and Elena Anaya.
+Depicting the character's origin story, the film follows Diana, an Amazon princess, who leaves her home island of Themyscira during World War I after American pilot and spy Steve Trevor crash-lands on the island and informs her about the ongoing conflict.
+Believing the war is orchestrated by Ares, the god of war, she sets out to stop him and end the suffering.

-Development of a live-action Wonder Woman film began in 1996, with Ivan Reitman to produce and possibly direct.
-The project floundered in development hell for many years; Jon Cohen, Todd Alcott and Joss Whedon, among others, were also attached to the project at various points.
-Warner Bros. announced the film in 2010 and Jenkins signed on to direct in 2015.
-Inspiration for Wonder Woman was drawn from Wonder Woman creator William Moulton Marston's 1940s stories and George Pérez's 1980s stories about Wonder Woman, as well as the New 52 incarnation of the character.
-Principal photography began on November 21, 2015, with filming taking place in the United Kingdom, France and Italy before finishing on May 6, 2016, the 123rd anniversary of Marston's birth.
-Additional filming took place in November 2016.
+Development of a live-action Wonder Woman film began in 1996, with Ivan Reitman initially set to produce and possibly direct.
+The project remained in development hell for many years, with writers and directors like Jon Cohen, Todd Alcott, and Joss Whedon attached at various points.
+Warner Bros. officially announced the film in 2010, and Patty Jenkins was hired as director in 2015.
+The film drew inspiration from William Moulton Marston's 1940s Wonder Woman stories, George Pérez's 1980s comics, and the New 52 version of the character.
+Principal photography began on November 21, 2015, in the United Kingdom, France, and Italy, concluding on May 9, 2016.
+Additional filming occurred in November 2016.

-Wonder Woman had its world premiere in at Pantages Theatre in Hollywood on May 26, 2017, and was theatrically released worldwide on June 2, 2017, by Warner Bros.
-Pictures.
-The film received positive reviews, being noted for it's cultural significance, with praise for its direction, performances, visuals, story and musical score, though some criticism was directed towards the climax.
-It grossed over $822 million worldwide, making it the tenth highest-grossing film of 2017 and was the highest-grossing film by a solo female director until it was overtaken by Hi, Mom.
-The American Film Institute selected it as one of the top ten films of 2017 and it won the Hugo Award for Best Dramatic Presentation in 2018.
-A sequel, Wonder Woman 1984, was released in December 2020, with Jenkins returning as director and Gadot, Pine, Wright and Nielsen reprising their roles.
-A third film was in development, with Jenkins and Gadot set to return but was ultimately canceled.
+Wonder Woman premiered at the Pantages Theatre in Hollywood on May 26, 2017, and was released in the United States by Warner Bros.
+Pictures on June 2.
+The film received critical acclaim for its direction, performances, visuals, story, action sequences, and cultural significance, though some criticism was directed at the climax.
+It grossed over $824 million worldwide, making it the tenth highest-grossing film of 2017 and the highest-grossing film by a solo female director until it was surpassed by the Chinese film Hi, Mom (2021).
+The American Film Institute included it in its top ten films of 2017, and it won the Hugo Award for Best Dramatic Presentation in 2018.
+A sequel, Wonder Woman 1984, was released in December 2020, with Patty Jenkins returning as director and Gal Gadot, Chris Pine, Robin Wright, and Connie Nielsen reprising their roles.
+Plans for a third film were canceled after DC Films was restructured into DC Studios in 2022.